Low White Blood Cell Count (Neutropenia)

 Practice Food Safety

-While your immune system is not functioning properly, you could have a more difficult time fighting a food-borne illness.
-There are some steps you can take to make food safety a priority.
+While your immune system is not working properly, you may have a harder time fighting a food-borne illness.
+There are some steps you can take to make food safety a priority:

-- Wash all fresh fruits and vegetables well before consuming.
+- Wash all fresh fruits and vegetables well before eating or cooking.

 - Avoid raw or rare-cooked meat and fish.
 Meat should be cooked to established safe internal temperatures.

-- Use only pasteurized eggs, milk, yogurt, cheese, other dairy products, fruit juices and honey.
+- Use only pasteurized eggs, milk, yogurt, cheese, other dairy products, fruit juices, and honey.
+Cook eggs all the way through.

-- Hot dogs, lunch meats and deli meats should be reheated to steaming hot or 165 degrees.
+- Hot dogs, lunch meats, and deli meats should be reheated to steaming hot or 165°F (73.9°C) degrees.

-- Follow these 4 basic steps to food safety:
+- Follow these 4 basic steps for food safety:

 - Clean - Wash your hands well before preparing any food and keep your work area clean.